SAP/jenkins-library/documentation/docs/extensibility.md

     This is due to how Groovy loads scripts internally.

 !!! note "Init stage cannot be extended"
-    Please note that the `Init` stage also checks your current repository including your extensions.<br />
+    Please note that the `Init` stage also checks out your current repository including your extensions.<br />
     Therefore, it is not possible to use extensions on this stage.

 ### Practical example